ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.8.7.
 EC2 Dedicated Hosts

-EC2 host allocated to you in its entirety.
+* EC2 host allocated to you in its entirety.
-Pay for the host itself which is designed for a family of instances.
-There are no instance charges.
+* You pay for the host itself which is designed for a family of instances, instead of the instance ie no instance charges.
-You can pay for a host on-demand or reservation with 1 or 3 year terms.
+* You can pay for a host on-demand, reservation with 1 or 3 year terms (upfront, partial or no upfront)
+* The host hardware has physical sockets and cores.
+  * This allows some software licenses to charge based on certain hardware specs even if you don't use them directly.

-The host hardware has physical sockets and cores.
-This dictates how many instances can be run on the HW.
+* The host hardware specs dictate the number and types of instances that can run on it.

-Hosts are designed for a specific size and family.
+* Hosts are designed for a specific size and family.
 If you purchase one host, you configure what type of instances you want to run on it.
 With the older VM system you cannot mix and match.
-The new Nitro system allows for mixing and matching host size.
+New Nitro hypervisor allows for mixing and matching host size.

 #### 1.8.7.1.
 Dedicated Hosts Limitations

-- AMI Limits, some versions can't be used
+- AMI Limits, some versions can't be used eg. RHEL, SUSE Linux, Windows not supported.
 - Amazon RDS instances are not supported
 - Placement groups are not supported for dedicated hosts.
 - Hosts can be shared with other organization accounts using **Resource Access Manager (RAM)**
+  - **Role separation:**
+  - Accounts able to access shared dedicated hosts can only see and create their own instances, and can't see others.
+  - Host owner can see all instances running on them but can control only those they created.
 - This is mostly used for licensing problems related to ports.

 ### 1.8.8.
 Enhanced Networking

-Enhanced networking uses SR-IOV.
+* Enhanced networking uses SR-IOV.
-The physical network interface is aware of the virtualization.
+  * The physical network interface is aware of the virtualization.
-Each instance is given exclusive access to one part of a physical network interface card.
+  * Each instance is given exclusive access to one part of a physical networkinterface card.

-There is no charge for this and is available on most EC2 types.
+* There is no charge for this and is available on most EC2 types.
-It allows for higher IO and lower host CPU usage
+* It allows for higher IO and lower host CPU usage
-This provides more bandwidth and higher packet per seconds.
+* This provides more bandwidth and higher packet per seconds, consistent lower latency.
-In general this provides lower latency.

-#### 1.8.8.1.
+### 1.8.9.
 EBS Optimized

-Historically network on EC2 was shared with the same network stack used for both data networking and EBS storage networking.
+* Historically network on EC2 was shared with the same network stack used for both data networking and EBS storage networking.

-EBS optimized instance means that some stack optimizations have taken place and dedicated capacity has been provided for that instance for EBS usage.
+* EBS optimized instance means that some stack optimizations have taken place and dedicated capacity has been provided for that instance for EBS usage.

-Most new instances support this and have this enabled by default for no charge.
+* Most new instances support this and have this enabled by default for no charge.

 ---